 Creating your Brand Companion :

 - Equips you with the knowledge to develop messaging that is going to make your ideal customer say 'wow, this really speaks to me', 'is this brand inside my head?' or even better 'holy cow, this is exactly what I need'.

 - Enables you to keep your marketing strategy, digital channels and promotional campaigns focused on the audience that is most aligned with your brand, values and offerings.

 - And possibly most importantly, empowers you to say NO to the individuals that won't be a good fit for you or your business.

-By evaluating the four elements we list out below and answering the respective brand soulmate questions, you can make significant strides in creating your brand's soulmate profiles.
+By evaluating the four elements we list out below and answering the respective brand companion questions, you can make significant strides in creating your brand's companion profiles.

 Let's dive in!

 This first exercise is the easiest: start by envisioning your dream customer.